-- (4) (5) If the nursing home is physically part of a hospital, inform a prospective resident, prior to admission, that the home is licensed as a nursing home and is not part of the acute care service of the hospital. - (C) Each nursing home shall-will establish and maintain an ongoing quality assurance and performance improvement (QAPI) program to address all systems of care and management practices, including clinical care, quality of life, and resident choice.
-As part of the QAPI program, each home shallwill, at minimum: - (1) Ensure the involvement of the following personnel in the QAPI program as appropriate: - (a) Medical director; - (b) Nursing Home administrator; - (c) Director of nursing; - (d) Activities director; - (e) Social services director; - (f) Dietary manager; - (g) Infection control coordinator; - (h) A representative from the nursing home's contracted pharmacy; - (i) A representative from the nursing home's nurse aides staff; and - (j) The resident council president or their designee. - (2) Establish an effective system to obtain and use feedback and input from residents and resident representatives on an ongoing basis and communicate QAPI priorities with the resident council on a regular basis. - (1) (3) Establish a quality assurance committee that shall will meet on an ongoing basis, but at least quarterly to systematically: - (a) Monitor and evaluate the quality of care and quality of life provided in the home; - (b) {Enter paragraph text here} - (b) (c) Track, conduct a root cause analysis, investigate, and monitor incidents, accidents, and events that have occurred in the home; - (c) (d) Track and monitor the effectiveness of the infection control program; - (d) (e) Identify problems and trends; and - (e) (f) Develop and implement appropriate action plans to correct identified problems; and - (2) (2) Participate in at least one quality improvement project every two years from those approved by the department of aging through the nursing home quality initiative established under section 173.60 of the Revised Code.
+- (5) If the nursing home is physically part of a hospital, inform a prospective resident, prior to admission, that the home is licensed as a nursing home and is not part of the acute care service of the hospital. - (C) Each nursing home shall-will establish and maintain an ongoing quality assurance and performance improvement (QAPI) program to address all systems of care and management practices, including clinical care, quality of life, and resident choice.
+As part of the OAPI program, each home shall will, at minimum: - (1) Ensure the involvement of the following personnel in the QAPI program as appropriate: - (a) Medical director; - (b) Nursing Home administrator; - (c) Director of nursing; - (d) Activities director; - (e) Social services director; - (f) Dietary manager; - (g) Infection control coordinator; - (h) A representative from the nursing home's contracted pharmacy; - (i) A representative from the nursing home's nurse aides staff; and - (j) After QAPI meetings or discussions, make the resident council president or their designee aware of necessary items directly concerning them when applicable. - (2) Establish an effective system to obtain and use feedback and input from residents and resident representatives on an ongoing basis and communicate QAPI priorities with the resident council on a regular basis. - (3) Establish a quality assurance committee that shall will meet on an ongoing basis, but at least quarterly to systematically: - (a) Monitor and evaluate the quality of care and quality of life provided in the home; - (b) Track, conduct a root cause analysis, investigate, and monitor incidents, accidents, and events that have occurred in the home; - (c) Track and monitor the effectiveness of the infection control program; - (d) Identify problems and trends; and - (e) Develop and implement appropriate action plans to correct identified problems. and - (2) Participate in at least one quality improvement project every two years from those approved by the department of aging through the nursing home quality initiative established under section 173.60 of the